Harvard LL.M. Personal Statement Part A: What You Need to Know

 Daria Levina

-This is Part 1 of a two-part blog series on writing an essay on a legal issue and addresses the question of how to choose a topic.
+This is Part 1 of a two-part blog series on how to write Part A of the Harvard LL.M. personal statement, which is an essay on a legal issue.
+It addresses the most frequently asked questions, including how to choose a topic.
 The remaining steps are addressed in Part 2.
+For how to write Part B of the Harvard LL.M. personal statement please read this blog post.

-If you are applying for a Master of Laws (LLM), you may need to submit an essay on a legal topic (a 'legal essay') as a component of your application.
-This could be a part of a personal statement or a separate written work, depending on the program.
+If you are applying for a Master of Laws (LL.M.) at Harvard, you'll need to submit an essay on a legal topic (a 'legal essay') as a component of your LL.M. application.
+In this essay, LL.M. applicants are asked to:

 ‘Briefly describe either an important issue in your field of interest or a current legal problem facing a particular country, region, or the world, and then propose a theoretical framework or a legal analysis or strategy to address this issue’.

-Similarly, Oxford's Magister Juris program requires a written work that meets the following guidelines:
+Similarly, Oxford's Magister Juris program requires a written work that meets the following requirements:

 ‘The work must be written in English and on a legal topic.
 Academic work from your most recent qualification is preferred, but work written in a professional context may be submitted if academic work is not readily available.
 This will be assessed for a comprehensive understanding of the subject area, an understanding of problems in the area, an ability to construct and defend an argument, your powers of analysis and your powers of expression’.